X-ray emission spectrum for axion-photon conversion in magnetospheres of strongly magnetized neutron stars: Formalism

 \subsection{Modified TOV equations for non-rotating neutron star}

-The present work relies on the modified TOV system of equations in the presence of a strong magnetic field~\cite{2019PhRvC..99e5811C}.
-To examine the effects of magnetic fields, we require the suitable EoS~\cite{10.1093/mnras/stu2706,PRAKASH19971,Lattimer_2001,2015MNRAS.447.1598B}, mass, pressure and baryon density as a function of radius (profiles) and the profile of magnetic field.
-The matter-energy density part includes a term related to magnetic energy density in the presence of the magnetic field.
-The TOV system of equations for mass, gravitational potential, and hydrostatic equilibrium respectively are given by:
+The present work relies on the modified TOV system of equations (in the presence of a strong magnetic field)~\cite{chatterjee2019magnetic}.As discussed in~\cite{chatterjee2019magnetic,10.1093/mnras/stu2706,dexheimer2017self}, this would require us to solve the Einstein's field equations in the stellar interior including the full electromagnetic Energy-Momentum tensor~\cite{bonazzola1993axisymmetric}.
+Perturbative solutions to study the neutron star's deformation developed in \cite{konno1999deformation} shall also be valid only for low magnetic fields.
+In this work, we adopt a more phenomenological approach to replicate the effects of the magnetic field (at least qualitatively).
+This is done by including a magnetic energy density to the usual fluid energy density in the TOV equations.
+Further, the conservation of the Energy Momentum tensor in the general relativistic framework~\cite{bonazzola1993axisymmetric} motivates us to add a Lorentz force term in the pressure gradient equation.
+This Lorentz force term, which imprints the effect of the magnetic field is also motivated by the anisotropic term in the pressure gradient equation studied in~\cite{bowers1974anisotropic}.
+To examine the effects of magnetic fields, we require the suitable EoS~\cite{10.1093/mnras/stu2706,PRAKASH19971,Lattimer_2001,beznogov2015statistical}, mass, pressure, and baryon density as a function of distance (profiles) and the magnetic field profile.
+The TOV system of equations for mass, gravitational potential, and hydrostatic equilibrium, respectively, are given by:

-where $\Lambda(r)$ is a contribution from the Lorentz force term, and this is related to the star`s mean radius and central magnetic field $B_{c}$, given by ~\cite{2019PhRvC..99e5811C} :
+where $\Lambda(r)$ corresponds to a Lorentz force term ~\cite{bonazzola1993axisymmetric}.
+Instead of solving the full Maxwell-Einstein system of equations, we have adopted the phenomenological fit function for $\Lambda(r)$ from \cite{chatterjee2019magnetic}.
+This parametrized fit function depends on the star's mean radius and central magnetic field $B_{c}$, given as: